 In Scope: Credentials issued by both public sector and private sector issuers are in scope of this document.

 Out of Scope: Collection, use, and maintenance of identifying attributes by the Issuer are out of scope of this document.
-Decisions made by an Issuer could be set by policy regulation regarding what information they collect for the credential itself.
+Decisions made by an Issuer could be set by policy or regulation regarding what information they collect for the credential itself.

 We anticipate that the articulation of requirements will enable industry or use-case-specific profiles composed of selected requirements for conformance testing purposes.